 - Lightning protection

 Voltage goes hand-in-hand with safety.
 Consequently, it’s important to know the voltage class and what your building requires because the size of it will require specific voltages.
 As an example, a low voltage of under 1000 Volts will usually supply a simple residential building.
-However, a bigger building will have higher electrical needs and will require medium voltage class of up to 20KV, and it may have to be supplied by a substation.
+However, a bigger building will have higher electrical needs and will require a medium voltage class of up to 20KV, and it may have to be supplied by a substation.
+Commercial property’s voltage usage can quickly become a drain on your wallet.
+It is important to have efficient energy systems in place to combat the rise in costs.

 It’s time to turn to security.
 You must secure your commercial building or you can risk serious consequences.
 Especially if you have high-value merchandise or confidential information in it.
 Security systems include CCTV, burglar alarms and an electronic access system.
 Security systems will diminish the risk of break-ins or internal security breaches.